 Discussions and Conclusions

+In this study, the results obtained by panel regression were more reliable than those obtained by pooled regression.
+Table 4, A1 and Figure 3 show that some variables not significant in the pooled negative binomial regression become significant in the panel negative binomial regression, while some variables significant in the pooled negative binomial regression become not significant in the panel negative binomial regression.
+It means that the dependent variables are affected by individual effect and time effect.
+Most of the individual and time coefficients in the panel negative binomial regression are significant, which indicates the effectiveness of the panel negative binomial regression.

-In this study, driving risks can be evaluated by the regression coefficients of Negative binomial models on panel data.
+Driving risks can be evaluated by the regression coefficients of Negative binomial models on panel data.
+The value of the individual coefficients within a regression indicates the individual's risk of occurring such a near-miss event.
 Four near-miss events have been used as dependent variables to obtain four sets of regression coefficients.
-Given the influencing factors and generating mechanisms of different near-miss events are different, so it is not recommended to combine the four groups of regression coefficients into one group.
+Given the influencing factors and generating mechanisms of different near-miss events are different, it is not recommended to combine the four groups of regression coefficients into one group.

 In order to transform individual effect estimates of near-miss models into a driving risk grading, several steps need to be done.
 Firstly, winsorization avoids the influence of possibly spurious outliers (the double tail was winsorized with the threshold 0.01 in this study).
 Secondly, the regression coefficient can be compressed to the interval of [0,1] through normalization.
 Then, each group of coefficients is mapped into an interval of [0,5] (see Table A2), each observation then gets a driving risk level from 1 to 5, i.e. excellent, good, medium, bad and terrible (see Figure 2).
 To be clear, the values of exactly 0 and 5 are because the corresponding observations are the minimum and the maximum values in their group and are Min-Max scaled.
 In overspeed and highspeedbrake groups, two types of observations with high risk or low risk can be clearly seen.
 It indicates that these two near-miss events are more sensitive to driving behavior than harshacceleration and harshdeceleration and can be considered with higher priority and weight in subsequent studies.
 Note that the same observation(id125) has different risk levels for different near-miss events, which also explains why multiple near-miss events cannot be analyzed together.
 Ultimately, the premium will be charged individually according to the driving risk level of the insured one.